colinta/StrangeCase/README.rst

     filters: {}                               # dictionary of `filter_name: filter.method`.
     processors: []                            # additional processors.
 Processors register themselves as a certain type.
     configurators: [                          # list of configurators.
-The built-ins do very important things, so overriding this does *bad things* configurators.ignore,                   # ignores files based on the 'ignore' setting configurators.merge_files_config,       # merges files[filename] with filename
+The built-ins do very important things, so overriding this does *bad things* meta_before,              # assigns defaults from the configurators ``.defaults`` property file_types,               # checks 'file_types' for a pattern that matches the file name merge_files_config,       # merges files[filename] with filename
-      configurators.setdefault_name,          # if 'name' isn't assigned explicitly, this assigns it based on the file name and extension configurators.setdefault_target_name,   # similarly for target_name
+      folder_config_file,       # processes folder/config.yaml.
+If the folder config contains `ignore: true`, the folder is skipped front_matter_config,      # processes YAML front matter.
+Again, the file can be ignored using `ignore: true` setdefault_name,          # if 'name' isn't assigned explicitly, this assigns it based on the file name and extension setdefault_target_name,   # similarly for target_name
-      configurators.set_url,                  # Assigns the "local" part of the URL.
-The entire URL is a property of the node object configurators.setdefault_iterable,      # index files are not iterable configurators.folder_config_file,       # processes folder/config.yaml.
-If the folder config contains `ignore: true`, the folder is skipped configurators.front_matter_config,      # processes YAML front matter.
-Again, the file can be ignored using `ignore: true` configurators.date_from_name,           # Gets the date from the file name, and strips it from name.
+      is_index,                 # compares the file name with the 'index.html' config.  if they are the same, it is an index page. setdefault_iterable,      # index files are not iterable ignore,                   # ignores files based on the 'ignore' setting created_at_from_name,     # Gets the date from the file name, and strips it from name. order_from_name,          # Gets the order from the file name, and strips it from name. title_from_name,          # Assigns the "title" property based on the name. set_url,                  # Assigns the "local" part of the URL.
+The entire URL is a property of the node object ]
-    ]
-    configurators +: []                       # to solve the problem changing 'configurators',
-                                              # you can put additional configurators in here.

 --------------------
 COMMAND LINE OPTIONS